m-parchami/3DVehicleDetection/README.md

 Training with this API requires fixing some paths and some training configurations.
 The pipeline.config files provided in this repo, serve as the training configurations and the paths are compatible with the rest of the notebook, give or take.
 In all likelihood, you won't have to make too many changes to them.
 I appreciate any suggestions and improvement that you can think of for these configurations.

 The rest of the workflow, such as setting up the environment, creating TFRecords, extracting frozen graph, and evaluating on test set is also provided in the notebook.
-The detection results of the Faster RCNN model is presented in [figure 1](./README.md#Figures).
+The detection results of the Faster RCNN model is presented in [figure 1](./README.md#Figures) on the left.

-# 3D Vehicle Detection
+## 3D Vehicle Detection :package:

 For implementing this section, I started with an unofficial implementation (check the references).
 My main focus was to make modifications for improving the accuracy of the model.
 I also tried my best to clean up the code.
 I also made sure that most of the functions and segments are documented.
 In the future, I try to add brief descriptions to this readme as well.
 Indeed, it is best to read the original paper and implement it yourself with as few hints as possible.

 My final results are described in table 2 and 3.
-The final 3D boxes can be seen in figure 1.
+The final 3D boxes can be seen in [figure 1](./README.md#Figures) on the right.

 ## Tables
 ### Table 1